Recommended Settings

 • User

 • Short Name: Max of 4 characters, something unique for you and that particular radio.
 This will be what’s displayed in chat.
+You can even use emojis to spice things up.

 • Licensed Operator: Do not enable unless you are a licensed Amateur Radio operators and have read Licensed Operations.
+(You will not be able to communicate with people on any of the default channels if you enable this)

 • Device Config